+\paragraph{Parallel complexity.} Parallel complexity is a fundamental concept, which was studied extensively for problems such as sorting, selection, finding the maximum element of a vector, and the sorted top-$k$ elements (\cite{Val75,pippenger1987sorting,bollobas1988sorting,alon1986tight,wigderson1999expanders,GasarchGK03,BravermanMW16,BravermanMP19,Cohen-AddadMM20}).
+An overview on parallel sorting algorithms is given in the book of Akl~\cite{Akl_book}.

+The parallel complexity of optimization was first considered by Nemirovski~\cite{NEMIROVSKI}.
+This was analyzed in a series of follow-up works for submodular functions (see, e.g., \cite{BalkanskiS18,BalkanskiRS19,EN19,BalkanskiS20}).
+Algorithms with few rounds of interaction with the function oracle (aka low depth) for the problem of computing stationary points were considered by Bubeck and Mikulincer~\cite{DBLP:conf/colt/BubeckM20}.
+Bubeck et al.~\cite{BubeckJLLS19} studied parallel convex optimization where the oracle can answer $poly(d)$ queries in each round, where $d$ is the dimension.

-Another setting of interest where rounds are important is active learning, where there is an ``active'' learner that can submit queries—taking the form of unlabeled instances—to be annotated by an oracle (e.g., a human) \cite{Set12}.
+Another setting of interest where rounds are important is active learning, where there is an ``active'' learner who can submit queries —-- in the form of unlabeled instances —-- to be annotated by an oracle (e.g., a human) (\cite{Set12}).
 However each round of interaction with the human annotator has a cost, which can be captured through a budget on the number of rounds.